Home Loans for Single Moms: Grants 2025

 USDA loans are backed by the U.S. Department of Agriculture (USDA).
 No down payment is required.
 But you must buy in a designated rural area (which includes 97% of America’s landmass) and have an average or below-average income for the place where you want to buy.

 You still have to pay mortgage insurance premiums with USDA, but at a lower rate than other types of loans.
 Expect to need a credit score of 640 or higher.
 This is a great choice if both you and the home are eligible.
+This program is a great choice those seeking home loans for single moms, provided both you and the home meet the eligibility criteria.

 State-run home loan programs